frnkly/laravel-keen/README.md

 ```

 Remember to update your `app/Http/Kernel.php` file to use your own middleware
-class, instead of the pre-configured one.
+class instead of the pre-configured one.

 ## Features